Dobeash/RebSM/INTERNALS.md

 All encoded values have a byte length indicator (1 byte) preceding them.

-!note All Rebol values are encoded and decoded without loss of information.
+**Note:** All Rebol values are encoded and decoded without loss of information.

 ## Search methods